Naguissa/watering/README.md

  * GND -- G
  * VCC -- 3V

-Soil Sensor:
- * AO -- A0 (remember using a voltage divissor if your oard doesn't have it built-in)
- * DO -- Not connected
- * GND -- G
- * VCC - D0 (digital pin here to connect/disconnect sensor as needed)

 Water level switch (with VCC and GND):
  * VCC - 3V
  * GND - G